-Hemingway Editor is one tool copywriters use on a regular basis.
+Hemingway Editor is one tool copywriters use regularly.

-Hemingway editor marks and highlights long and hard to read sentences and gives suggestions to improve the readability of your content.
-It highlights sentences in 3 different colours:
+Hemingway editor marks and highlights long and hard to read sentences and gives suggestions to improve your content’s readability.
+It highlights sentences in 3 different colors:

 Yellow indicates moderate while red indicates very hard to read sentences that you need to re-write.

 WordPress has thousands of free themes.
 But not all of them are up to mark.
 Most of the free themes have comparably similar looks and shallow customization options, making it hard to create a branded look for your blog.

 When you want to create a professional brand, you need a distinctive design and particular to your blog.

 There are a couple of free themes that are highly customizable such as: